Suitable for: Anyone who operates as a sole trader

 Tax Focus: Income Tax Returns

 Sole trading is a type of small business in Australia where an individual sets up a business in their name, and they are the only owner.
-This is a different business structure to a company for example, which has a separate legal identity to its owner.
 The owner of a sole trader business is typically also the operator, and they will have a sole-trader ABN that is listed in their name.
 Below are a few examples of some common sole trading activities:

-- Nursing - through a platform like Mable, Hireup, Find a Carer
+- Care workers - through a platform like Mable, Hireup, Find a Carer

 - Rideshare driving - e.g. Uber, Ola, Didi,